Latin American Correspondent Internship

-Our Latin American Correspondents investigate, report on and conduct original interviews with NGOs, leaders, and government officials in Latin America.
-They report on underreported stories, highlight the uniqueness of each country in the region, and generate global knowledge of the Latin American experience.
-Stories range in coverage from human rights problems to environmental challenges, to the protection of patrimony and explorations of rich traditions across Latin America.
-They highlight the experiences of indigenous groups and minorities and report on local solutions to challenges in the region.
-Our correspondents’ work has brought international attention to urgent problems and material assistance to NGOs previously unknown to the international community.
+Our Latin American Correspondents investigate, report on and conduct original interviews with NGOs, leaders, community members and government officials across Latin America.
+They report on untold stories, highlight the uniqueness of each country in the region, and generate global knowledge of the Latin American experience.

 To celebrate Latin America, our journalists do more than report on problems.
 We believe that journalism can be impactful when alongside the problems, we report how people are solving them.
 Our correspondents contribute new narratives of Latin America.
 Ones that highlight contributions, heritage, history and innovation and integrate local solutions to the betterment of the region.

 Ideal applicants speak Spanish and/or Portuguese, since the work includes conducting interviews, transcription and working with local primary sources.

 Correspondents work on average 10 hours per week.
 Your duties will include keeping us updated on the latest news in your region of study, writing weekly news updates on those countries and conducting original interviews for more in-depth pieces.

 In your cover letter, please select your top 3 regions of interest you’d like to cover as a Latin American Correspondent and tell us why: